alfonzo90/slam-turtlebot-simulation/README.md

 ## Gazebo simulation

-The documentation on running a gazebos imulation for a turtlebot3 are provided here https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation
+The documentation on running a gazebo simulation for a turtlebot3 is provided here https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation

 In order to simulate it on gazebo i need to clone the turtlebot3 simulation package repository and compile it in a catkin workspace